codacy/pulse-user-docs/docs/metrics/accelerate-changes.md

 !!! note
     Pulse calculates these metrics based on pull request data and:

-    -   Considers that reviews are approvals, change requests, and inline pull request comments, but not pull request conversation comments;
+    -   Considers that reviews are approvals, change requests, and inline pull request comments, but not pull request conversation comments
-    -   Excludes reviews in a pending state;
+    -   Excludes reviews in a pending state
-    -   Excludes reviews and approvals that are done after the pull requests are merged.
+    -   Excludes reviews and approvals that are done after the pull requests are merged

 ### Time to first review